Display Detection API Developer Snippets

 As frontend engineers and web developers, detecting screen metrics is critical to optimizing user experience, handling display asset scaling, and configuring interactive games.
 This page is a copy-paste developer cheat sheet.
 Vetted against W3C standards and optimized for performance.

-1. Screen & Viewport Dimensions (JavaScript)
+1. Screen and viewport dimensions (JavaScript)

 This snippet detects the physical screen specifications, logical viewport coordinates, and active browser scrollbar space in standard pixels: